Statutory Benefits Explained: How to Stay Compliant

 7 reasons to choose a peo for workers' comp insurance

-For all employers, the statutory benefits required by state or local law for full-time employees are:
+For all employers, the statutory benefits required by state or local law for full-time employees vary based on location.
+Examples include:

 If you are an ACA-covered ALE, you are required to offer qualifying health insurance to your full-time employees.
 The health insurance you provide must meet affordability and adequacy requirements set by the federal government.